Berkeley-MDes/tdf-fa24-LaurynnWright/README.md

 ## Week 5: Report 5 #
 ### 09/27/2024 - 10/03/2024

+This week, I began to familiarize myself with VS Code and the Photon2 microcontroller.
+In particular, I practiced manipulating the example files created by Jeff Lubow.
+I went through 5 files (01_helloworld, 02_helloworld_spell, 03_altering_periodicity, 04_make_it_blink, and 05_make_it_blink_outside), each of which are discussed below.

+The first file, 01_helloworld, is displayed below.
+After I initially tried to compile the file, the task failed, so I needed to analyze the error.
+I noticed that I had forgotten a semicolon on one line, and once I fixed it, the code compiled successfully.
 <p align="center"><img width="95%" alt="01_helloworld flashed" src="assets/helloworldcompiledsuccessfully.png"></p>

+After compiling the code, I flashed it to my device (Photon2), which was also successful as shown in the screenshot below.
 <p align="center"><img width="95%" alt="01_helloworld flashed" src="assets/code01flashedsuccessfullyzoomed.png"></p>

+The result of this code is displayed in the serial monitor.
+Every three seconds, the number of characters in the hello-world message is displayed.
 <p align="center"><img width="95%" alt="01_helloworld output" src="assets/code01outputzoomed.png"></p>

+In the second file, 02_helloworld_spell, the code was changed so that "hello world" is spelled out letter by letter vertically.
+The code is shown in the screenshot below.
+The loop works to index each letter in the message as it iterates, relying on "count++" to progress to the next letter.
 <p align="center"><img width="95%" alt="02_helloworld_spell" src="assets/helloworld02compiledsuccessfully.png"></p>

+I again compiled the code and flashed it to my device.
+The serial monitor's output is shown here.
 <p align="center"><img width="95%" alt="02_helloworld_spell output" src="assets/code02outputzoomed.png"></p>

 <p align="center"><img width="95%" alt="03_altering_periodicity" src="assets/code03flashedsuccessfully.png"></p>